mui/mui-x/docs/data/tree-view/rich-tree-view/editing/editing.md

 {{"demo": "CustomBehavior.js"}}

+## Validation

+You can override the event handlers of the `labelInput` and implement a custom validation logic using the interaction methods from `useTreeItem2Utils`.

+{{"demo": "Validation.js"}}

 ## Enable editing using only icons

 The demo below shows how to entirely override the editing behavior, and implement it using icons.